What is a Vulnerability Assessment?

 When the assessor has completed all the interviews in the case they will write the assessment report which will include information from your interviews and from documentation supplied by the local authority or solicitors.
 This report will be sent to the referrer (usually the social worker or local authority) who will then share the report with you or send it to your solicitor.

-If it is recommended that you undertake further work with DV-ACT to reduce your vulnerability you may then be referred to complete our 1:1 programme, more details can be found in our post here.
+If it is recommended that you attend the DV-ACT programme to reduce your vulnerability you may then be referred to complete our 1:1 programme, more details can be found in our post here.

 Our experts have decades of experience working directly with domestic abuse perpetrators and victims, as specialist assessors and as expert witnesses in the family courts.

 DV-ACT was formed with the aim of using our expertise to help safeguard children from abuse, this is at the heart of everything that we do.